 “I generally ask patients to keep a food diary and record their symptoms to see if there are any particular foods that are associated with their symptoms, then work to eliminate those foods and see if that makes a difference.”

 Coffee, butter and cream are the main culprits for him, Kuttner says.
-“As long as I watch my diet and take a low dose of Pepcid (an antacid called an H2 blocker), I’m fine.”
+“As long as I watch my diet and take a low dose of Pepcid (famotidine, an H2 blocker), I’m fine.”

-Some GERD sufferers also find relief by chewing licorice root extract tablets before meals.
-DGL — deglycyrrhizinated licorice — products are the safest to use because they do not contain glycyrrhizin, a compound that in high amounts can cause serious side effects, including high blood pressure, headaches, fatigue and reduced potassium levels.
+Some GERD sufferers also find relief by using certain herbs.
+Chewing licorice root extract tablets before meals may help ease inflammation on the surface of the gastrointestinal (GI) tract .
+DGL — deglycyrrhizinated licorice — products are the safest licorice to use because they do not contain glycyrrhizin, a compound that in high amounts can cause serious side effects, including high blood pressure, headaches, fatigue and reduced potassium levels.

-DGL, which usually is taken within 20 minutes of a meal, is a demulcent — it helps protect the esophagus from acid reflux by coating the esophageal lining.
+DGL, which usually is taken 20 minutes to an hour before a meal, is a demulcent — it helps protect the esophagus from acid reflux by coating the esophageal lining.

 To be safe, consult your doctor before trying DGL, especially if you have high blood pressure or take diuretics, corticosteroids or other drugs that decrease the body’s potassium levels.
 If taken with those medicines, licorice can cause dangerously low potassium levels.